 Did you know that you're mostly made of water?
 If you're an adult female, you're about 55% water.
-Men are about 60% because they typically have more lean tissue (which contains more water) and women have more fatty tissue (which contains less water).
-Younger people have more (babies are born at about 78%) and older folks have less (about 50%).
+Men are about 60% because they typically have more lean tissue (which contains more water) and women typically have more fatty tissue (which contains less water).
+Younger people have a higher percentage of water (babies are born at about 78%) and older folks have a lower percentage (about 50%).
+We all need a certain amount of water daily to survive.
+So, how much water do you need to drink every day?

-Yes, even your bones are nearly one-third H2O.
-And yet two-thirds of us — nearly 70% — aren't drinking enough water to keep our bodies functioning properly.
+Experts estimate that up to 75% of Americans aren't drinking enough water to keep their bodies functioning properly.
 It doesn't take much to throw off the balance and become dehydrated.
+If you wait until you’re thirsty to drink, you’re already dehydrated.
 Don't let something as simple as drinking enough water send you to the ER — it's really not a story you'll look forward to telling around the water cooler.

 When does dehydration occur?

-- At 2-3% dehydration, you'll feel thirsty and possibly some of these other symptoms:
+At 2 to 3% dehydration, you'll feel thirsty and possibly some of these other symptoms:

 - Fatigue, lethargy, fuzzy thinking